rsvim/rsvim.github.io/docs/manual/get_started.md

 Rsvim is the Vim editor reinvented in Rust+TypeScript.
 It follows main features, concepts and philosophy of [Vim](https://www.vim.org/) and [Neovim](https://neovim.io/), developed with [Rust](https://www.rust-lang.org/), [Tokio](https://tokio.rs/) and [V8 JavaScript engine](https://v8.dev/), all components are redesigned/reinvented/reimplemented from scratch in a modern development approach.
 The most prominent one among many highlights of Rsvim is its first-class citizen support for [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) ([ECMAScript](https://developer.mozilla.org/en-US/docs/Glossary/ECMAScript)) and [TypeScript](https://www.typescriptlang.org/) as configuration script.

-What distinguishes Rsvim from the other two:
+What distinguishes Rsvim from other two:

 - Given Tokio's async multithreaded runtime, terminal input is processed asynchronously with other file I/O, network and CPU-bound tasks.
 - JavaScript `Promise`, `async`/`await` is natively handled by tokio's async tasks.